This review was originally published at Christianity Today.

 Second, the filmmakers don’t rely on exaggerating the wickedness of the villain in order to make us root for Scholl’s survival.
 Instead, they portray her bravery as so audacious, so intelligent, and so spirited that we cannot help but stand in awe.

-Sophie Scholl is not a perfect film.
 Martin Langer’s cinematography is sufficient, but hardly imaginative.
 And greater attention to the early scenes might have helped acquaint us with Scholl’s personality and past better.
 But the film’s effect on viewers is undeniable.
-It won two Silver Bear awards—Best Director and Best Actress—at the 2005 Berlin International Film Festival, along with its nomination at the Oscars.
+It won two Silver Bear awards — Best Director and Best Actress — at the 2005 Berlin International Film Festival, along with its nomination at the Oscars.
 And mainstream critics, some of whom jump at the opportunity to smack down faith-oriented films for shoddy craftsmanship, are raving about how deeply it moved them.

 That’s the kind of heroism the world needs today, both from young people who care about the future, and from parents who set an example.
 So even if you know how the story ends, take your family, friends, and neighbors to see Sophie Scholl: The Final Days.
 It’s one of those rare and wonderful films that offers a vivid portrayal of faith without compromising standards of excellence.